 I hadn’t been to the theatre in so long.
 I think we took the boys to see Peppa Pig when they were toddlers which was at least five years ago but hadn’t been since.
-We go to the cinema a couple of times a year.
+We go to the cinema a couple of times a year but had neglected the theatre lately.
 The boys love watching films and are really good at sitting still through the performance which is funny as they never sit still at home!
 Last week we were invited to The Lakeside Arts Theatre within the University of Nottingham campus to watch The Little Prince.

 The Little Prince was one of my favourite books as a child and also a treasured book as it was a hand me down from my auntie.
 As someone who loves to dance, (I started ballet at the age of five and still dance (modern/street) now once a week) I was excited to see a dance theatre production of the story and how the story would be told.
 The boys went to the panto last year with my Mum and Dad so had a little bit of an idea as to what to expect with a stage performance.
 We arrived at Lakeside Arts, which is really easy to find just off University Boulevard, on the opposite side to Nottingham Tennis Centre.
 I wanted to take a photo outside but there was a big gaggle of geese that started heading towards us, hence Ethan’s face in the photo below!